asterics/AsTeRICS-Grid/docs/documentation_user/09_input-options.md

 ![input event keypress options](./img/input_channel_mic_en.png)

-*Fig. 2: Configuration of a microphone input event*
+*Figure 2: Configuration of a microphone input event*

 These are the shown elements and options: